 You may notice the skin appears “thinner,” stretch marks on the abdomen, or small red “dots” on the arms.
 Avoid exposure to sun.
 Avoid activities where the skin may get rubbed or torn.

-Talk with your health care team about all of the medicines you take.
+Talk with your health care team about all the medicines you take.
 Include over-the-counter drugs, herbals, and vitamins on your list of medicines.
 Avoid non-steroidal anti-inflammatory drugs (NSAIDs, Motrin®, Advil®, Aleve®, and aspirin) while taking steroids.

 You can safely use Tylenol® or Extra Strength Tylenol® for pain when you are on steroids.